 Why Would You POSSIBLY Need A Second Bike?

 Yes, this may be the exact question your significant other might be asking you, as you read this story and begin slowly sliding down the dangerous and morally questionable rabbit hole of polyamorous bike ownership.
 The reality is that bikes are cheaper (no, I’m not talking about superbikes), better, and more specialized than ever before.
 So you may not need another bike, but there are bikes available now that do some really fun things that’ll keep you fit, happy, and maybe even reduce your carbon footprint.
-Now more than ever, we know that at all three of those reasons are vital to our future: We’ve all seen how crucial health is right now, we’re also starting to see how important our possibly tenuous mental state is (WFH 24/7 anyone?), and of course the environment is still out there, getting worse all the time.
-The good news is: Now more than ever, there’s a bike for that.
+Now more than ever, we know that at all three of those reasons are vital to our future: We’ve all seen how crucial health is right now, we’re also starting to see how important our possibly tenuous mental state is (WFH 24/7 anyone?), and of course the environment is still out there, trying to cook us while we swim, bike, and run.
+The good news is: Now more than ever, there’s a bike for anything.

 What Types Of Bikes Are Out There?